Table of Contents:

 It's important to us to communicate with the parents of our students.
 We do this through websites, newsletters, e-mails, and phone calls.
 All teachers use a newsletter at least monthly.
 Most teachers have a website with information.
 When you would like to communicate with your child's teacher, please e-mail them, asking them to call you.
 This is the most effective way to get in touch.
 Or you may call before 8:30 or after 3:30 to speak with your child's teacher.

-At East Elementary we do our best to create the most effective learning environment.
+We do our best to create the most effective learning environment for our students.
 One way to accomplish this is through standards of appearance.
-We know from experience that the way people dress and groom themselves affects the way they behave.
-Standards of appearance at the elementary level prevent distraction from learning and unwanted attention from other students.
-We do not want anything to distract from the learning process.
+We know that the way people dress and groom themselves affects the way they behave.
+Standards of appearance prevent distraction from learning and unwanted attention from other students.

 Student Personal Belongings